SEIR-7-06/project-one/README.md

 ## TIMELINE

 > DO NOT START CODING UNTIL YOUR PROJECT IS APPROVED.
-CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/spreadsheets/d/1ZZ14IalbihYiT0U8EjroalmjmN08DhVsE5oiEAUuiIY/edit#gid=0).
+CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/spreadsheets/d/1crJv-dJErVs5Siq0Vgpyf7noSs8QZHDpESAnklef7aE/edit?usp=sharing).

-* **Monday, Jan 27th** - Plan your application.
+* **Thursday, July 9th** - Plan your application.
 Before you begin work on your project, the [planning deliverables](./planning.md) must be checked off with an instructor!
-This will happen after the Collab. **Thursday, Jan 30th**
-* **Wednesday, Feb 4th @ 4:00 PM** - Feature Freeze!
+* **Thursday, July 16th @ 4:00 PM** - Feature Freeze!
 Deploy your code to Heroku, and start polishing existing features.
 Finalize your README.md and prepare for presentations.
-* **Thursday, Feb 5th** - Project due and presentations!
+* **Friday, July 17h** - Project due and presentations!

 ## WHAT WE ARE LOOKING FOR